Love for the Arts: Judges

-Season 1 (2020)

 Overview

-Season 1 of Love For The Arts was officially announced via Trinity the Tuck's Instagram on July 26, 2020.
-The show first aired on August 4, 2020 on her Twitch channel.
+Love For The Arts was officially announced via Trinity the Tuck's Instagram on July 26, 2020.
+The show first aired on August 4, 2020, on her Twitch channel.
 The performers went through an audition process in which a certain group of performers then were put through to the semi-final in which the public would vote the 10 performers to enter the competition.
-Originally 10 performers were cast as shown in the promo but Spikey Van Dykey was announced to have quit the show at the start of Episode 1 due to personal reasons.
+Originally 10 performers were cast as shown in the promo but Spikey Van Dykey quit the show.
 The performers compete to win custom costumes from Jeffrey Kelly Designs & Sew-excited, a "one of a kind hairstyle" from Shontelle Sparkles, custom accessories by Kalaqtic, a new brand logo by Dan Polyak, a complete make-up package from BatMe Cosmetics, a "one of a kind" custom crown by Fierce Drag Jewels and a cash prize of $5000 provided by Twitch.

-The winner of the first season of Love For The Arts was Gvajardo from Monterrey, Mexico with Carmen Monoxide and Lesley Wolf being the runners-up.